 So, does Darkest Hour work as a piece of cinema?
 It touches close to perfection on many levels.
 In fact, even though the film is over two hours long, it leaves you craving more.
 The screenplay is perfectly balanced from Anthony McCarten, who also wrote The Theory of Everything.
 The cinematography from Bruno Delbonnel, who has contributed to films like Amelie is spectacular.

 But piecing this all together is Director Joe Wright.
 There are a couple of moments that I felt let things down such as the very poor effects of the little boats heading across the channel to Dunkirk.
 But generally, Joe Wright does an outstanding job.

 So, where there is a great script and good direction you would expect the acting to deliver also.
 Darkest Hour is without a doubt a showcase for some of the finest acting talents in the world.
 There is not one weak performance from the whole cast.

 Gary Oldman is outstanding playing Winston Churchill and totally deserved to walk away with the plethora of awards that he received.
-Kristin Scott Thomas and Lilly James are both brilliant.
+Kristin Scott Thomas and Lily James (The Guernsey Literary and Potato Peel Pie Society) are both brilliant.
 As is Stephen Dillane as Viscount Halifax.
 But the person who does not get enough credit for his role is Ben Mendelsohn, who is incredible playing King George and even looks like him.